sky-jm/slides/01_streams/streams.md

 ---

 # What are those?
-* Wrappers around a provided data source (think: arrays, collections, etc.)
+* Wrappers around a provided data source (think: arrays, collections, lists, etc.)
+* Iterate over it, manipulate the values, produce new collections
 * The classic taste of functional programming - think `map` `filter` `reduce` etc.

 # What aren't those?
 * Not a data structure
 * Never modifies original data source